devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/16-vi-editor.md

         `dw`

   `n` , Number can combined with any option of above.
-For ex to copy 10 lines `10yy`
+For ex to copy 10 lines `10yy`, and if we want to delete 5 line

   3. Undo Operations.